 Names (words) are essentially propositional elements; only with propositions something undersstandable, meaningful is said.
-This holds, after the bipolarity principle for the propositional conception of TLP as first principle, the second fundamental principle of propositional context, in which Wittgenstein, incorporating of Frege37, summarizes the documented provisions in the TLP (3.3): "Only the sentence has meaning; only in the context of the sentence does a name have meaning."
+This holds, after the bipolarity principle for the propositional conception of TLP as first principle, the second fundamental principle of propositional context, in which Wittgenstein, incorporating of Frege38, summarizes the documented provisions in the TLP (3.3): "Only the sentence has meaning; only in the context of the sentence does a name have meaning."

 Now, in the postulatory conception of TLP, names are terminologically the constituents of elementary propositions.
 Every normal proposition is supposed to be a truth-function of elementary propositions and to be capable of being analysed as such.
-Wittgenstein assumes in TLP, as has already been pointed out in detail before, but which emerges from its text only in passing38, that the analysis of propositions into the sense-determining elementary propositions is already provided of in the thinking of the propositional sense - thus makes the assumption of a language-of-thought.39 The assumption of this postulatory connection is explained by the re-
+Wittgenstein assumes in TLP, as has already been pointed out in detail before, but which emerges from its text only in passing39, that the analysis of propositions into the sense-determining elementary propositions is already provided of in the thinking of the propositional sense - thus makes the assumption of a language-of-thought.40 The assumption of this postulatory connection is explained by the remark (4.23): "The name occurs in the proposition only in the context of the elementary proposition."
+It occurs in normal propositions like in elementary ones - in immediate functional concatenation with the other constituents of the proposition - and it occurs in it only in the

-37 Frege: The Foundations of Arithmetics, Introduction (1934 edition: XXII) and § 60.
+38 Frege: The Foundations of Arithmetics, Introduction (1934 edition: XXII) and § 60.

-38 In TLP, it only follows from the difference in meaning of the apparently synonymous propositions 3.5 and 4 as well as from the contrast of 3.2 sqq. and 4.2 sqq., , where both times the concept of elementary proposition is treated, but one time under the title of thought (3 sqq.), the other time under the title of proposition (4 sqq.), and the analysis of setting propositions (5.54 ff.).
+39 In TLP, it only follows from the difference in meaning of the apparently synonymous propositions 3.5 and 4 as well as from the contrast of 3.2 sqq. and 4.2 sqq., , where both times the concept of elementary proposition is treated, but one time under the title of thought (3 sqq.), the other time under the title of proposition (4 sqq.), and the analysis of setting propositions (5.54 ff.).
 The most important pre-TLP reference is 12.9.16, the most important immediately post-TLP is the explanatory letter to Russell of 19.8.19 on 'thoughts'.
-Retrospectively, there is much evidence, most revealingly BlB 71 and PI section 102: 'The strict and clear rules of logical sentence construction appear to us as something in the background, - hidden in the medium of understanding.
+Retrospectively, there is much evidence, most revealingly BIB 71 and PI section 102: 'The strict and clear rules of logical sentence construction appear to us as something in the background, - hidden in the medium of understanding.
 I see them even now (though through a medium), since I understand the sign, mean something by it." - Cp. my detailed defences of this interpretation in Lange 1989, chap.
 III: 'Thought sentences - the hidden psychologism of the conception of language', and in Lange 1996, 51-60.